builderssquad/anyscan/README.md

 * Data Tools: Advanced filtering and sorting of all data
 * Search: Ellasic search improvement, support of all entities
 * Facts: Token holder rich list
+* State: Integration with ganache to recompute blockchain state locally and provide full web3-rpc.
+This will remove need to provide expensive gateway nodes and allow users to use optimized high load endpoint for Metamask, Dapps.